 The county completed a significant renovation and expansion in 2016, making an intentional long-term investment in this facility.
-Support remains strong for the services provided by Pine Valley, and no new action is recommended.
-It was noted during the planning process that the county ownership of a nursing home informed the 2018 downgrade of county general obligation rating to A3 from A2 (Appendix A).
+Support remains strong for the services provided by Pine Valley, It was noted during the planning process that the county ownership of a nursing home informed the 2018 downgrade of county general obligation rating to A3 from A2 (Appendix A).

-- Protect the county's investment through funded maintenance of an on-going capital investment plan funded by Pine Valley revenues. - Monitor return on investment of the facility, and determine the ability of have revenuee to also cover 50% of debt service tied to the 2016 improvements as per the terms of bond sale 3/1/2016. - Develop a process for evaluating future demand, adjusted for impacts to healthcare funding, population growth, and demographic changes in the county. - Evaluate whether management, financial, or operational changes could occur to reduce the impact of owning and operating this facility on the county's bond rating.
+- Protect the county's investment through funded maintenance of an on-going capital investment plan funded by Pine Valley revenues. - Monitor return on investment of the facility, and have revenue cover 50% of debt service tied to the 2016 improvements as per the terms of bond sale 3/1/2016. - Develop a process for evaluating future demand, adjusted for impacts to healthcare funding, population growth, and demographic changes in the county. - Evaluate whether management, financial, or operational changes could occur to reduce the impact of owning and operating this facility on the county's bond rating.

-Capital Facilities Performance Metrics[11]
+Capital Facilities Performance Metrics